Vietnam entry requirements

 What documents do I need to enter Vietnam?

-There are various types of evisa for Vietnam, such as the 30-day tourist visa or the multiple entry 90-day tourist visa.
-The first one only allows one entry to the country.
-However, having an approved eVisa doesn’t guarantee entry; the final decision rests with Vietnamese authorities.
+There are various types of eVisa for Vietnam, such as the 30-day single entry tourist visa or the multiple entry 90-day tourist visa.

 Other Vietnam travel requirements

-Other Vietnam travel requirements include:
+Other travel requirements include:

 • Recent photograph.

-• Valid Passport.
+• Valid passport.

 • It is strongly advised to have travel insurance of up to $10,000.